-The joint surveillance and target attack radar system (JSTARS) is a joint development project of the US Air Force and Army which provides an airborne, stand-off range, surveillance and target acquisition radar and command and control centre.
+The joint surveillance and target attack radar system (JSTARS) is a joint development project of the US Air Force (USAF) and Army which provides an airborne, stand-off range, surveillance and target acquisition radar and command and control centre.

 In September 1996, JSTARS was approved for full-rate production for 14 aircraft, the last of which was delivered in August 2002.
 Three further aircraft were delivered between February 2003 and March 2005.
 The 116th Air Control Wing operates the JSTARS aircraft at Robins Air Force Base in Georgia.
 The 116th is a ‘blended wing’ with both air force and air national guard personnel.

 Joint STARS Surveillance and Target Attack Radar System programme

 JSTARS provides ground situation information through communication via secure data links with air force command posts, army mobile ground stations and centres of military analysis far from the point of conflict.
 JSTARS provides a picture of the ground situation equivalent to that of the air situation provided by AWACS.
 JSTARS is capable of determining the direction, speed and patterns of military activity of ground vehicles and helicopters.